mendersoftware/meta-mender-community/README.md

 Mender, please read our guide on how to best get started [contributing code or documentation](https://github.com/mendersoftware/mender/blob/master/CONTRIBUTING.md).

+### Community maintainers

+A list of community maintainers and the description of the role is located [here](https://github.com/mendersoftware/meta-mender-community/wiki/Community-maintainers).

 ## License

 Mender is licensed under the Apache License, Version 2.0.
 See